 Although they did not use the tactic of Suicide bombers, others used similar timers to those developed by the Provisional IRA to start the bomb’s countdown before the wearer reached their destination.
 The development of radio signals by the Provisional IRA allowed for the remote detonation of these devices.

 IED development has not stagnated, however, the Provisional IRA pioneered the modern use of the devices, Afghanistan experience further modern development.
 With EODs being able to detect bombs using metal and electronics, starting in 2010, bomb makers decided not to use these components in response.
 Relying on the blast damage rather than shrapnel and the use of graphite instead of metal in the triggers, bomb makers are slowly innovating away from Provisional IRA methods.

-The Provisional IRA proved to be experts in the development of Mortar and IED technology.
+The Provisional IRA proved to be expert in the development of Barrack Busters and IED technology.
 The use of Mortars within an Urban environment, such as the attack on Downing Street and Heathrow Airport, almost certainly influenced the connection between itself and FARC in Colombia and led to the spreading of the tactic to other terror groups.
 The Provisional IRAs development in IED technology also spread across the world.
 Tactics and technologies developed in Northern Ireland are still used in areas such as the Middle East.
 However, available technology has developed since the Provisional IRA were most active, and new technology is slowly replacing what was learned.
 Despite this, core principles and placement techniques are still being used.